arangodb/docs/3.5/data-modeling-collections-collection-methods.md

 candidate for garbage collection.
 If there is currently no journal available for the collection, the operation will fail with an error.

+{% hint 'info' %}
-**Note**: this method is specific for the MMFiles storage engine, and there it is not available in a cluster.
+The `rotate()` method is specific to the MMFiles storage engine and is not available in clusters.
+{% endhint %}

+{% hint 'tip' %}
-**Note**: please note that you need appropriate user permissions to execute this.
+You need appropriate user permissions to execute this.
- - To do the rename collections in first place you need to have administrative rights on the database
+- To do the rename collections in first place you need to have administrative rights on the database.
 - To have access to the resulting renamed collection you either need to have access to all collections of that database (`*`) or a main system administrator has to give you access to the newly named one.
+{% endhint %}